 - To export the registry key, right-click on it and then choose the Export option.

-- Please provide the file’s name and Save it.
+- Provide file name and Save it.
 It will be saved with the file extension .reg.

-- Create a PowerShell script using the provided code, and replace the .reg file name with your exported .reg file name.
-For example, CloudInfraregImport.ps1 is the name of our Powershell script.
+- Create a PowerShell script using below code.
+Replace the .reg file name with your exported .reg file name.
+Save the script file with .ps1 extension.

 CloudInfraregImport.ps1